ItaiAllouche/MusicGenreClassification/README.md

 <img src="/img/15sec_test.jpeg">

-## 10_sec model
+## 10s model
-This model was trained on 10 sec long tracks.
+The model was trained on 10s tracks.
-Each 30-sec track was divided into 3 sub-track on 10 sec long
+Each 30s track was divided into 3 sub-tracks 10s long
 <br>
 performance: